-- Sessions must be recorded by the centre. - Work produced during this period must be clearly identified in the submission. - Candidates should take all preparatory material into the supervised sustained focus work sessions. - Candidates are not permitted to add to their preparatory or sustained focus work outside the designated 10 hours of supervised sessions.
+- Work produced during this period must be clearly identified in the submission. - Candidates should take all preparatory material into the supervised sustained focus work sessions. - Candidates are not permitted to add to their preparatory or sustained focus work outside the designated 10 hours of supervised sessions.